 H-shaped steel is versatile and finds applications across multiple sectors:

-– In Industrial and Civil Structures H-beams provide robust support in building frameworks when used as beam and column components.
+Industrial and Civil Structures: H-beams provide robust support in building frameworks when used as beam and column components.

-– In Underground Projects they are employed as steel piles and supporting structures.
-H-beams offer stability in subterranean constructions.
+Underground Projects: They are employed as steel piles and supporting structures, offering stability in subterranean constructions.

--Their strength and durability make them ideal for Long-Span Steel bridge components, supporting extensive spans.
+Bridges: Their strength and durability make them ideal for long-span steel bridge components.

-Overall, H-shaped steel is an economical cross-section steel widely used in various industries, construction, bridges, oil drilling platforms and more.
+Overall, H-shaped steel is an economical cross-section material widely used in construction, oil drilling platforms, and heavy manufacturing.

 Types of H-Shaped Steel